The Scranton Times-Tribune: History

+Endorsements

-The Scranton Times-Tribune editorial policy is generally viewed as independent, but progressive.
-The Times-Tribune endorsed George W. Bush in 2000 but did not endorse anyone in 2004.
+The Times endorsed George W. Bush in 2000 but did not endorse anyone in 2004.
 The Times-Tribune endorsed Barack Obama in 2008 and 2012.
-The paper endorsed Hillary Clinton in 2016 and Joe Biden in 2020.
+The paper endorsed Hillary Clinton in 2016, then native Scrantonian Joe Biden in 2020.

 Awards

 The Scranton Times won the Pulitzer Prize for Public Service in 1946, while the Scranton Tribune and Scrantonian (then separately owned) won the prize for Local Reporting in 1959.